zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-staged/obtain-compute-image-19c-staged.md

   ![Job Details page](images/job-details-page.png "Job Details page")

 18. Scroll down in the log to the last line.
 This line contains the URL to access your compute instance via a browser.
 For example, your URL looks similar to the one below, with your own public IP address.
-Copy the URL (don't include `remote_desktop =`) to the clipboard and paste it where you can refer to it later if needed.
+Copy the URL (don't include `remote_desktop =`) to the clipboard because you need it in STEP 3.

     ```
     remote_desktop = http://public-ip-address:6080/index.html?password=s0TGCvFfk9&resize=scale&autoconnect=true&quality=9&reconnect=true